Cranbourne Line capacity

 - maintain service timetables, with current on-time performance regularly below 90%

 - run more services, with the line currently limited to four services per hour during the AM peak

 - realise the beneﬁts speciﬁed by other major rail infrastructure investments.

 Overcrowding, reduced punctuality and reduced reliability on the Cranbourne Line is estimated to cost $154 million per year by 2036.

 Duplication of 8 km of the Cranbourne Line between Dandenong and Cranbourne provides an opportunity to increase the number of services, reduce overcrowding, and improve punctuality and service reliability.

-The line may be extended to Clyde in the future, although this is not part of the current initiative.
+The line may be extended to Clyde in the future, although this is not part of the current proposal.

-This initiative is complementary to the High Priority Initiative for Melbourne rail network capacity, which is also included on the Infrastructure Priority List.
+This proposal is complementary to the Early-Stage Proposal for Melbourne rail network capacity, which is also included on the Infrastructure Priority List.